Nyangawa/nyangawa.github.io/_posts/2018-12-12-Github-Path-Traversal-To-RCE.markdown

 [obtvse](https://github.com/natew/obtvse), and added support to the mark-up syntax of [Org mode](https://orgmode.org/) (yes I'm an Emacs user) to make myself happy.
-But this time I was gonna try something new, like [Jekyll](https://jekyllrb.com) hosted on Github pages, which is easy to setup and control.
+But this time I was gonna try something new, like [Jekyll](https://jekyllrb.com) hosted on GitHub pages, which is easy to setup and control.
 So I spent like 20 minutes setting up a minimal blog powered by Jekyll, then after several months when I finally had some time to look into this blog and to do some customization, the story begins.